junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Yes, sent him all the way back to Rome for our trouble."
 Dean remembers.
 "The day you got top side."

 He clicks the news link in the same notification message, and he knows why this one comes to the news.
-Next to the dead body, on the plain ground, there is a huge ash-written letter: "H", visibly even from the sky.
-The picture is taken from a plane's view.
+Next to the dead body, on the plain ground, there is a huge ash-written letter: "H", visible even from the sky.
+The picture is taken from a drone's view.

 The second alarm that follows closely after according to the timestamp says: "Justin Hurst -- dead."